-The FY 2021 Budget Support Act includes an additional surcharge of \$.053 per gallon on the sale of gasoline, gasohol, and other motor vehicle fuel.
+The FY 2021 Budget Support Act included an additional surcharge of \$.053 per gallon on the sale of gasoline, gasohol, and other motor vehicle fuel.
 The surcharge is in addition to the \$.235 per gallon tax on the sale of gasoline, gasohol, and other motor vehicle fuel.
 The surcharge will also be increased annually, beginning in FY 2022, by the cost-of-living adjustment.
+The cost-of-living adjustment increase in the motor fuel surcharge is \$.107 per gallon on the sale of gasoline, gasohol, and other motor vehicle fuel.
 Revenues from the surcharge is dedicated to the Capital Improvements Program to fund the renovation, repair, and maintenance of local transportation infrastructure.

-23.5¢ per gallon of regular unleaded gasoline and an additional surcharge of 5.3¢ per gallon
+23.5¢ per gallon of regular unleaded gasoline and an additional surcharge of 10.7¢ per gallon

 Fiscal Year Revenue

-2020 \$22,471,680
+2022 \$22,928,000

-2021 (Estimate) \$25,774,061
+2023 (Estimate) \$22,878,619

-2022 (Estimate) \$26,705,648
+2024 (Estimate) \$22,829,691